Structure formation in a mixed dark matter model with decaying sterile neutrino: the 3.5 keV X-ray line and the Galactic

-In the present paper, we first review the particle physics motivation and the production mechanisms of the sterile neutrino.
-Then we identify the parameter sets in which the recently detected X-ray line can be explained.
-This is presented in section \ref{sec:neutrino}.
-We show the results of linear and non-linear structure formation in the MDM models with the identified parameter sets in section \ref{sec:evolution}.
-Finally, in section \ref{sec:conclusion}, we give discussion and concluding remarks.
+In the present paper, we first review the particle-physics motivation and the production mechanisms of the sterile neutrino.
+Then we identify the parameter region in which the recently detected X-ray line can be explained.
+This is presented in section\,\ref{sec:neutrino}.
+We show the results of linear and non-linear structure formation in MDM models with the identified parameters in section\,\ref{sec:evolution}.
+Finally, in section\,\ref{sec:conclusion}, we give discussion and concluding remarks.